What You'll Learn

-The impulse a teenager feels to harm herself is almost always triggered by a specific event in her life.
-The most common “trigger” for cutting is feeling rejected: by a boyfriend, her close friends, or by a general feeling of being left out or criticized.
+The impulse a teenager feels to harm themself is almost always triggered by a specific event in their life.
+The most common “trigger” for cutting is feeling rejected: by a romantic interest, by their close friends, or by a general feeling of being left out or criticized.

-Cutting can also be copy-cat behavior inspired by YouTube videos that show other girls cutting.
-These videos have the effect of making self-injuring behavior seem normal and therefore encouraging it.
+Cutting can also be copy-cat behavior inspired by videos and images that show other people cutting.

 Getting self-harm help

-If you discover that a child has been hurting herself, even if she says it was a one-time thing, it’s important to get help.
+If you discover that a child has been self-harming, even if they say it was a one-time thing, it’s important to get help.
 It’s true that kids might experiment with self-injury, especially if they have friends who are doing it, but it’s a serious and dangerous behavior, and you don’t want to ignore what might be a real mental health issue.

-- Evaluation: To begin with, you should have your daughter evaluated by an experienced mental health professional to find out what her reasons for hurting herself are and what emotional difficulties she’s experiencing.
+- Evaluation: To begin with, you should have your child evaluated by an experienced mental health professional to find out what their reasons for self-harm are and what emotional difficulties they’re experiencing.

-- Dialectical behavior therapy (DBT): One highly recommended treatment is DBT, in which a psychologist works with your child to help her learn how to tolerate uncomfortable feelings anger, anxiety and rejection without resorting to cutting.
+- Dialectical behavior therapy (DBT): One highly recommended treatment is DBT, in which a psychologist works with your child to help them learn how to tolerate uncomfortable feelings, anger, anxiety and rejection without resorting to cutting.

 - Cognitive Behavioral therapy (CBT): In CBT, a psychologist teaches your child to challenge negative, distressing thoughts, to recognize the pattern and train herself to think outside it.
 In many cases, particularly with teenagers, this treatment is very successful.

-- Family Therapy: If there are things going on at home-fighting, job loss, a death-that could be the source of your daughter’s emotional troubles, family therapy is a good way to begin treatment.
+- Family Therapy: If there are things going on at home–fighting, job loss, a death–that could be the source of your child’s emotional troubles, family therapy is a good way to begin treatment.

 - Medication: Often if there is another disorder involved, a doctor will prescribe medication to treat that condition.
 The combination of medication and psychotherapy is very successful at treating kids who self-harm.